him4lik/api_ecom/README.md

 ## Important Notes

-This submodule is designed to work within the parent Docker environment All deployment configurations are in the parent repository Database connections are configured via the parent project's .env
+This submodule is designed to work within the parent Docker environment.
+All deployment configurations are in the parent repository.
+Database connections are configured via the parent project's .env